Table of Contents

 In addition to monthly tuition, a deposit is required at the time of acceptance of enrollment.
 There are also various fees charged for specific reasons.
 EMCCC may add to or modify these fees.
 If any such modification is made, parents will be so advised 30 days before the modified fees go into effect.
 The following is a summary of those additional costs:

-- Application fee (This one time fee is collected when the application form is completed.
+- Registration fee (This one time fee is collected when the application form is completed.
 It ensures placement on the wait list.
 It does not guarantee future enrollment.
 A camp application fee is collected each year a school-aged child attends camp)

 - Deposit (The deposit is not a fee.
 A one-month non-refundable tuition deposit is required for each child upon acceptance of enrollment.
 This deposit will be held without interest and will represent tuition payment for the last month of the child’s enrollment if appropriate notice is given.
 The child is not considered officially withdrawn until a month’s notice is given to the Executive Director.
 If a child is enrolled but does not actually attend, the deposit will be forfeited.)